OlegKetrar/MarvelComics/README.md

 # Technical review
 The App uses AFNetworking for download data from Marvel database.
 After downloading data parsed by FSDataParser ( AFNetworking return JSON, FSDataParser return array of NSManagedObject subclass after parsing is finished).
 App uses CoreData just for cache (in-memory CoreData storage type).
 Each ViewController in app use NSFetchedResultController for automatically update views with new data.

-# Build requirements:
+# Build requirements
 - iOS SDK 9.0
 - xCode 7
 - AFNetworking 2.6

-# Some screenshots of the working app:
+# Some screenshots of the working app

 <p> - Portrait orientation: </p>
 <img src="/../Screenshots/Screenshots/teams.png" width="250" height="445"/>